Flagsmith/flagsmith/docs/docs/clients/overview.md

 - No further network calls take place for 60 seconds.
 - After 60 seconds have elapsed, the SDK will refresh the JSON Environment document with a network call to the Flagsmith API.

+## SDK Keys

+Flagsmith has three different type of SDK Key.

+### Client-Side SDK Keys

+Client-side SDK Keys give both client-side SDKs and server-side SDKs access to [Remote Evaluation](#remote-evaluation) mode.

+These keys are not secret and can be considered public.

+### Server-Side SDK Keys

+Server-side SDK Keys give server-side SDKs access to [Local Evaluation](#remote-evaluation) mode.

+These keys are secret and should not be shared.

+### Flagsmith API Keys

+[Flagsmith API keys]() are used to interact with the L

+These keys are secret and should not be shared.

 ### Client-side SDK approaches